 - 1. One imported case is not included. - 2.
 Refers mainly to encephalitis, aseptic meningitis and meningoencephalitis cases. - 3.
 The number of deaths is included in the total number of cases.

-For the first diagnosed case of WNV infection for transmission period 2021 (case with WNND), the reported onset of symptoms was on 14^{th} July 2021 (wk 28/2021).
-The last reported case -up to 23/11/2021- had
+For the first diagnosed case of WNV infection for transmission period 2021 (case with WNND), the reported onset of symptoms was on 14th July 2021 (wk 28/2021).
+The last reported case had symptoms onset on 25th